TBV-phys/Schw_BH/README.md

 The simulation code numerically evolves null geodesics restricted to the equatorial plane of the Schwarzschild geometry and visualises the resulting photon trajectories in real time.

 Due to the symmetries of the Schwarzschild spacetime, geodesics can be reduced to a system of first-order differential equations.
-However, rather than integrating these reduced orbital equations directly, the simulation evolves a regularised first-order dynamical system for the radial position, radial velocity, and angular coordinate.
+However, rather than integrating these reduced orbital equations directly, the simulation evolves a regularised first-order dynamical system for the radial position, $r$, radial velocity, $v_r$, and angular coordinate, $\theta$.
 This avoids numerical stiffness and instabilities near turning points and close to the event horizon.

 The system evolved by the integrator is